-The systems for measuring blue light hazard from Instrument Systems are tested by our test lab accredited to ISO 17025.
-The results, in particular metrological traceability, are confirmed by an enclosed DaKKS test report.
-The equipment can thus be used directly by test labs for testing in the accredited scope of ISO 17025 and other international standards.
+The system for measuring blue light hazard from Instrument Systems is tested by our test lab accredited to ISO 17025.
+The results, in particular metrological traceability, are confirmed by an enclosed DAkkS test report.
+The equipment can thus be used directly by your test lab for testing in the accredited scope of ISO 17025 and other international standards.

 Which is your individual challenge?
 Together we will find the right solution - ask us!